Boardman Lions host pasta dinner fundraiser

 Playtime at your library

-Prepare for kindergarten through play at this event at the Boardman library on Sept.
-20 at 10 a.m.
-Read a story and have fun with developmentally appropriate games and activities that you can do with your child to help them get ready for kindergarten.
+Read a story and have fun with developmentally appropriate games and activities that you can do with your child to help them get ready for kindergarten at this event at the Boardman library on Aug.
+21 at 10 a.m.
 Activities will vary at each program.
-This program is for ages 2-6.
-All children must be accompanied by an adult.
+Children must be accompanied by an adult.
+This event is for ages 2-6.

 Lego my library

-Meet and enjoy creating Lego designs at the Boardman library on Sept.
-9 at 10 a.m.
+Meet and enjoy creating Lego designs on Aug.
+10 at 10 a.m. at the Boardman library.
 Legos will be provided.
 This event is for children, ages 6 and up.

 Overeaters Anonymous to have local meetings

 Overeaters Anonymous is offering meetings at several local locations and on a variety of days.
 On Saturdays at 10 a.m., there will be a meeting at St. Thomas the Apostle Catholic Church in the Church Hall, Room 2, located at 4453 Warren-Sharon Road in Vienna, Ohio.
 This location is handicapped accessible.
-On Sundays at 7 p.m., there will be a meeting at Shenango Presbyterian Church, located at 3144 Wilmington Road (Route 18) in New Castle, Pa.
+On Sundays at 4:30 p.m., there will be a meeting at Shenango Presbyterian Church, located at 3144 Wilmington Road (Route 18) in New Castle, Pa.
 This location is handicapped accessible.
 On Mondays, a meeting will take place at 1 p.m. at the Girard Multigenerational Center, located at 443 Trumbull Avenue in Girard.
 This location is handicapped accessible.
-On Wednesdays, a meeting will take place at 7:30 p.m. at Valley Care - Northside Medical Center in the Medical Education Building, auditorium A, located at 500 Gypsy Lane in Youngstown.
-This location is handicapped accessible.
-On Thursdays at 6 p.m., a meeting will take place at the Oxford House, located at 30 Benton Road in Salem.
+On Wednesdays, a meeting will take place at 7:30 p.m. at 1451 Churchill Hubbard Road in Youngstown.
 This location is handicapped accessible.
 On Thursdays, a meeting will take place at Valley Care - Northside Medical Center in the Medical Education Building, Auditorium A, located at 500 Gypsy Lane in Youngstown.
 This location is handicapped accessible.
 At 7:30 p.m. on Thursdays, a meeting will take place at New Life Lutheran Church, located at 1181 Churchill-Hubbard Road in Youngstown.
 This location is also handicapped accessible.
 For more information on OA or meetings, go to www.oa.org or call one of the following Help Hotlines: Mahoning or Trumbull Counties - 330-747-2696; Columbiana County - 330-424-7767; Lawrence County - 724-674-3697.